cmsc733/cmsc733.github.io/project1.md

 <a name='corner'></a>
 ### 3.1.
 Corner Detection
 The first step in stitching a panorama is extracting corners like most computer vision tasks.
 Here we will use either Harris corners or Shi-Tomasi corners.
-Use ``cv2.cornerHarris`` or ``cv2.goodFeaturesToTrack`` functions in OpenCV to implement this part.
+Refer to ``cv2.cornerHarris`` or ``cv2.goodFeaturesToTrack`` to implement this part.

 <a name='anms'></a>
 ### 3.2.
 Adaptive Non-Maximal Suppression (ANMS)
 The objective of this step is to detect corners such that they are equally distributed across the image in order to avoid weird artifacts in warping.

 In a real image, a corner is never perfectly sharp, each corner might get a lot of hits out of the $$N$$ strong corners - we want to choose only the $$N_{best}$$ best corners after ANMS.
 In essence, you will get a lot more corners than you should!
 ANMS will try to find corners which are true local maxima.
-The algorithm for implementing ANMS is given below. **DO NOT use any built-in or third party function to implement this part.**
+The algorithm for implementing ANMS is given below.

 <div class="fig figcenter fighighlight">
   <img src="/assets/2019/p1/anms.png" width="100%">